mauriciogeneroso/gof-design-patterns/src/com/generoso/study/creational/prototype/README.md

 # Creational: Prototype
 ### Intent

-Specify the kinds of objects to create using a prototupical instance and create new objects copying this prototype.
+Specify the kinds of objects to create using a prototypical instance and create new objects copying this prototype.

 ---
 ### When to use